-The 4-square inch swatch of the original fuselage fabric included with this relic print was preserved when the Smithsonian restored the Curtiss NC‑4 before installing it in the permanent collection of the National Air and Space Museum where it can be seen today.
-Also included is a Certificate of Authenticity signed by the Deputy-Director of the Smithsonian and 2 pages of colorful historical information on this aviation milestone along with aircraft specs.
-An extraordinary flight and an opportunity to own a piece of aviation history.
+The 4-square inch swatch of the original wing fabric included with this relic print was preserved when the Smithsonian restored the Curtiss NC‑4 before installing it in their permanent collection.
+Also included is a Certificate of Authenticity signed by the Deputy-Director of the National Air and Space Museum and 2 pages of colorful historical information on this aviation milestone along with aircraft specs.
+An extraordinary flight and an opportunity to own a piece of early naval aviation history.

 The following description of the Curtiss NC-4 appears on your relic print, just below the original fabric swatch.